Kirbyjon Caldwell: Corinthian Pointe

 Caldwell, the Pyramid Residential Community Corporation and Ryland Homes built a Houston subdivision named Corinthian Pointe during the first decade of the 21st century.
 Located outside the 610 Loop and inside Beltway 8 near Reliant Park, it is the largest residential subdivision in Houston developed by a non-profit group.
 Many houses in the subdivision were sold at below-market prices.
 Jean Hines-Caldwell Elementary School (the public elementary school in Corinthian Pointe) was named for Jean LaNell Hines-Caldwell, Caldwell's mother.

 Fraud charges

-In March 2018, Caldwell and financial planner Gregory Allen Smith were accused by federal prosecutors of defrauding investors of 3.4 million dollars through worthless bonds.
+In March 2018, Caldwell and financial planner Gregory Allen Smith were accused by federal prosecutors of defrauding investors of $3.4 million through worthless bonds.
 According to the 13-count indictment, Caldwell and Smith made millions selling historical Chinese pre-Communist government bonds as if they were valuable investment instruments.
 The bonds are worthless for that purpose, because China's Communist government repudiated them.
 They have historical value only, as collector's items.
 Instead of investing the funds, the two men allegedly used the money for personal loans, credit card balances, mortgages, and vehicles.
 The men each face up to 20 years in prison on wire fraud counts and 10 years on money laundering counts.

 On March 17, 2020, Caldwell pleaded guilty to fraud charges and was sentenced to six years in federal prison.
+Pastor Caldwell was released Sept 6, 2024 after serving over 3 years of his sentence.
+According to a statement from the church, "The court found that Caldwell made full restitution to all of the victims.
+Notable, restitution began prior to indictment and was completed before sentencing.
+Many victims were paid over and above the amount that they invested.
+Voluntary restitution is virtually unheard of and extremely rare in these kinds of cases."